The $L^2$-torsion polytope of amenable groups: Introduction

 \begin{conj}[Vanishing of the $L^2$-torsion polytope of amenable groups] Let $G\neq \Z$ be an amenable group satisfying the Atiyah Conjecture.
 Suppose that $G$ is of type $F$ and that $\Wh(G) = 0$.
 Then we have for the $L^2$-torsion polytope \end{conj}

-In comparison with the original formulation, we replaced \emph{not virtually $\Z$} with \emph{not isomorphic to $\Z$} since any torsion-free virtually $\Z$ group is in fact isomorphic to $\Z$.
-Since $P(\Z) \in \P_T(\Z) \cong \Z$ is the negative of an interval of length one, infinite cyclic groups need to be excluded from the statement of the conjecture.

-This paper is dedicated to partial solutions of \cref{conj:polytope amenable}.
 By means of the polytope homomorphism that is essential in the definition of the $L^2$-torsion polytope, we introduce the notion of groups \emph{of $P\geq 0$-class} and the even stronger property \emph{of polytope class}.
-These notions are polytope analogues of the aforementioned $\det\geq 1$-class.
-For groups of $P\geq 0$-class, the $L^2$-torsion polytope is a homotopy invariant of free finite $L^2$-acyclic $G$-CW-complexes.
-There is a prominent class of groups possessing this property as shown by the first result.
+These notions are polytope analogues of the notion of $\det\geq 1$-class about the Fuglede-Kadison determinant.
+Our first theorem shows that these definitions are meaningful.

 \begin{mainthm}[{ \ref{thm:amenable polytope class}} \normalfont (Polytope class and amenability)] Let $G$ be a torsion-free amenable group satisfying the Atiyah Conjecture such that $H_1(G)_f$ is finitely generated.
 Then $G$ is of polytope class. \end{mainthm}